offchan42/vimrc/README.md

 spacemacs directory in case you are curious: https://github.com/off99555/.spacemacs.d

+**Update 3**: I'm now using `Visual Studio Code` as my go to text editor now.
+As it's easy to use and it also has a stunning Vim extension.
+It's fast to open in my PC.
+It took less than 3 seconds to run.
+That's not a lot of time to tolerate!
+With the Vim extension, I can do pretty much everything without much trouble.

+Also, if you are a Vim lover like me, you might like Vimium extension in Chrome.
+Try that and you will not need to use much mouse for browsing web anymore.

 ## Prerequisite
 If you don't have Vim installed, I suggest you to install 64-bit version and here is the suggested link: https://bintray.com/micbou/generic/vim